pycom/pycom-micropython-sigfox/loragw_band_survey/readme.md

 loragwlib. loragw_spi is used indirectly, and the loragw_hal sub-module is not used at all, except for constants define at the top level.

-It has been qualified with the Lora Getway HAL library version 1.3.0, and should be compatible with any compatible later version that use the same API, or a downward-compatible one.
+It has been qualified with the LoRa concentrator HAL library version 1.3.0, and should be compatible with any compatible later version that use the same API, or a downward-compatible one.

-Because some non-public functions from loragw_hal had to be re-implemented, any change in the IP might affect this program even if an updated Lora Getway HAL library is provided.
+Because some non-public functions from loragw_hal had to be re-implemented, any change in the IP might affect this program even if an updated LoRa concentrator HAL library is provided.
 Connecting an incompatible concentrator board should give you the error:
 "ERROR: fail to connect to concentrator board"